LujiAnna/array-of-numbers/README.md

 - How to ask help from others collaborative
 - How to be creative
 - How to develop your skills in JavaScript
-- How was build this web page you can directly see the development strategy from [here](https://github.com/LujiAnna/array-of-numbers/blob/master/development-strategy.md)
+- How was build this web page, and you can directly see the development strategy from [here](https://github.com/LujiAnna/array-of-numbers/blob/master/development-strategy.md)
 - The project generated from [here](https://github.com/HackYourFutureBelgium/array-of-numbers) and you can fork it from [here](https://github.com/LujiAnna/array-of-numbers) as well

 ### 2. How can you make this project and collaborate?